metaviewio/metaview-docs/docs/developers/javascript-example.md

 ## Contract ABI

-This is the Metaview complete ABI in the format used by the Ethers.js library.
+This is the Metaview contract ABI in the format used by the [Ethers.js](https://docs.ethers.io/) library.

 ```js
 [